-Ekaterina (Katia) is the CEO and co-founder of Prolific, a crowdsourcing platform for paid participant recruitment, currently part of the OUI Startup Incubator.
+Ekaterina (Katia) is the CEO and co-founder of Prolific, a fast growing platform bringing people together for research.
 She is currently in the final year of her PhD in experimental social psychology at the University of Sheffield.

 Q: What is your background?
 Why are you doing this?

-A: I’m a psychological scientist by training, and currently a PhD student in Experimental Social Psychology.
+A: I’m a psychological scientist by training, and currently a PhD student in social psychology.
 About a year into my PhD research I was looking to recruit participants for my research, but there was no flexible or transparent online platform that I could use for that.
 In response to that we’ve founded Prolific.
 Thanks to Prolific, researchers get their answers fast and participants earn cash rewards for themselves or charity.
 In a world of dodgy research practices and outdated market research panels, Prolific makes data trustworthy and connects the public with social science.

 Q: What is your definition of entrepreneurship?

 A: To me, entrepreneurs are self-starters who are not bound by the status quo.
 Entrepreneurship means that you can recognize and seize opportunities.